Get the right information straight to your inbox

 There are hundreds of different where you can use this tactic – When you need a reply but don’t want to come across as desperate, just add a question in the email and send follow up email about that.

-Ask any Organic SEO consultant, what is the Best way to get more traffic than the site on position one even if you rank on position three.
-He will advise you to write an enticing title that encourages user to click on your site.
+Ask any Organic SEO consultant, what is the best way to get more traffic than the site on position one even if you rank on position three.
+He will advise you to write an enticing title that encourages users to click on your site.

 You have to do something similar in your emails too.

 When you want to show your content you want links to, to the recipients, please do not make the mistake of linking out from just a word or two like this.
-Instead, link out to the article with an anchor which is atleast 4 words long and possibly has words incite emotion.
+Instead, link out to the article with an anchor that is at least 4 words long and possibly has words incite emotion.

 Example – we wrote a guide about How to hire employees that will never leave you ( Unless you want them to )